Types of Workplace Harassment (and How to Stop Them)

 • Identifying Bullying Behaviour

-Educating staff members and establishing a culture that discourages bullying behaviour are made easier when staff are made aware of the traits of bullying behaviour.
+Educating staff members and establishing a culture that discourages bullying behavior are made more accessible when staff is aware of the traits of bullying behavior.

 Religious Harassment